Last Updated on October 12, 2024 by Maged kamel

 For the last element value of the second row, the second column can be estimated as (0*2+(-1*-1)=+1.
 The A^2 can be arranged as follows.

-To get the value of a21, write the second row of A as a row, above that row, write the first column of B as a row, and also the second column of B as a row as well.
+To get the value of a21, write the second row of A as a row, and above that row, write the first column of B as a row, as well as the second column of B as a row.
 The values of a21 and a22 are shown.

 Multiplication of 3×3 matrices.